Rope chain

 A rope chain is a metal chain necklace consisting of several small links which pattern the shape of a rope.
+The rope chain begins as a metal wire and is twisted into links.

 The style is immensely popular throughout the world.
+These chains are most popular in silver and gold but can also be made with other metals as well.

 The rope chain is popular within the Hip hop community and was popularized by Golden age rap groups, Run D.M.C. as well as Eric B. & Rakim.